doctorspiffy/CC_CANOE/README.md

 Look at CCInstructions2024.pdf for details.

 See below for an explanation of the versions of the software.
-I do not recommend using the anything older than the CC2024 version.
+I do not recommend using anything older than the CC2024 version.

 Here is the download link:
 https://drive.google.com/drive/folders/1CvOhoQPEVKKqcLJVzQ67VyPYP87xCRBC?usp=sharing